-I also looked on a few IELTS and TOEFL forums and Facebook groups and this also seems to the consensus there.
+I also looked on a few IELTS vs TOEFL forums and Facebook groups and this also seems to the consensus there.
 What do you think?
 I would love to hear your thoughts especially if you done both tests.

 Pham commented: ‘Half way through the TOEFL exam I was exhausted.
 I found it impossible to maintain 100% concentration for that long.
 I did much better in the IELTS test and felt it was a true representation of my English abilities’.

 Nguyen commented: ‘I’m pretty shy and spend most of my time on computers every day, so TOEFL was a natural fit.’